-My absolute favorite green smoothie recipe!
-This green smoothie is packed with good-for-you ingredients while still tasting great!
-No more plugging your nose to chug down greens – you’ll crave this smoothie every morning!
+This is my absolute favorite Green Smoothie recipe!
+This smoothie is packed with good-for-you ingredients while still tasting great!
+No more plugging your nose to chug down greens; you’ll crave this smoothie every morning!

-First things first, a green smoothie (as its name suggests) is green in color.
-This smoothie gets its green color from green fruits and/or vegetables that are added to the smoothies.
-Generally green smoothies are made with leafy vegetables, a myriad of fruits, and a nutrient-rich liquid addition such as a nut milk, rice milk, or coconut water.
+First things first, a Green Smoothie (as its name suggests) is green in color.
+This smoothie gets its green color from the green fruits and/or vegetables that are added to the smoothies.
+Generally, green smoothies are made with leafy vegetables, a myriad of fruits, and a nutrient-rich liquid such as a nut milk, rice milk, or coconut water.

-There are so many benefits to drinking a green smoothie (more on this below) and plenty of ways to switch up your green smoothie recipe to gain benefits from various fruits and vegetables.
+There are so many benefits to drinking a Green Smoothie (more on this below), and plenty of ways to switch up your recipe to gain benefits from various fruits and vegetables.

 While I do have my background in health (B.S.
 Exercise & Wellness) I am not a doctor or certified nutritionist.
 Make sure to consult your doctor or certified nutritionist as needed.